YBL123/mars-rover-yarden-lawson/README.md

 ## Deployment
 The app is deployed on ...

+## Built With
+* React
+* Node.js
+* Express
+* MongoDB
+* Sass
+* Axios
+* Git
+* Github

+## Getting Started
+To download the source code click the clone button.
+Run the following commands in the terminal:

+To install all packages listed in the package.json: npm i
+To run the app in your localhost:
+In both front and back:
+npm run start

 # backend / server:

 # insert image of all insomnia requests once completed for visual representaion